-Covariate effects represent how ecosystem change is associated with Chum salmon survival at various life stages.
+Covariate effects represent how each environmental covariate is associated with fall Chum salmon survival at various life stages.
 The covariate effect sizes presented here are the estimated percent change in survival resulting from 1 standard deviation increase in the covariate, conditional on the basal productivity (i.e. maximum survival) rate, maximum carrying capacity for a given life stage and the estimated covariate coefficient (Table 2).
 We found that most covariates in the juvenile stage did not have an effect that was different from zero, however we found a positive relationship between winter snowpack and juvenile survival, suggesting that an increase in winter snowpack mean depth of 12 inches (1 SD) is associated with a 19.40% increase in survival (19.40% 95% CI: (6.90, 35.40), Table 2, Figure 4).
 Covariates explored for the marine stage, from the first winter at sea to maturity, appeared to have a stronger association with survival.
 We found a negative relationship between marine survival and Chum salmon hatchery release abundance, suggesting that for every increase in North Pacific Chum salmon hatchery releases of 158,735 fish (1 SD), Yukon River Chum survival declines by 15.20% (95% CI: -23.09, -6.78).
-We also found a negative relationship between marine survival and winter CDD in the Aleutians Islands (-24.75, 95% CI: (-32.85, -17.78)) (Table S2, Figure 4), indicating that for an increase in 91.7C cumulative degree days over the course of the winter, survival declines by ~25%.
+We also found a negative relationship between marine survival and winter CDD in the Aleutians Islands (-24.75, 95% CI: (-32.85, -17.78)) (Table S2, Figure 4), indicating that for an increase of 91.7C cumulative degree days over the course of the winter, survival declines by ~25%.
 Finally, we found a positive effect of juvenile stomach fullness on marine survival, meaning that an increase in 1 SD of the SFI (141.6, units are (prey weight*10,000)/Predator biomass, see Murphy et al 2021 for further detail) relates to a 34.06% increase in marine survival (34.06%, 95% CI: (22.75, 46.59), Table 2, Figure 4).

 3.4 Sensitivity Analysis

-We conducted two sets of sensitivity testing, one to understand the sensitivity of each covariate included in the model and a second to evaluate the assumption of annual mortality.
-To quantify the sensitivity of model estimates to each covariate, we iteratively refit the model with one covariate removed at a time and evaluated the resulting changes in the remaining coefficients θs,c describing covariate effects on maximum stage-specific survival rates (Figure S4).
+We conducted two sets of sensitivity testing, one to understand the sensitivity of each covariate included in the model and a second to evaluate the assumption of annual natural mortality.
+To quantify the sensitivity of model estimates to each covariate, we iteratively refit the model with one covariate removed at a time and evaluated the resulting changes in the remaining coefficients θs,c describing covariate effects on maximum stage-specific survival rates (Figure S5).
 We expressed the changes as relative differences, dividing the change in each retained coefficient by the uncertainty (posterior standard deviation) in that coefficient’s estimate when the full model containing all covariates was originally fit to the data.
-As such, the standardized covariate sensitivity values can be interpreted as the change in effect sizes, relative to their uncertainty, in number of standard deviations higher or lower than the estimate from the full model containing all covariates (Figure S4).
-Covariate coefficient estimates did not change by greater than one standard deviation when other covariates were removed.
+As such, the standardized covariate sensitivity values can be interpreted as the change in effect sizes, relative to their uncertainty, in number of standard deviations higher or lower than the estimate from the full model containing all covariates (Figure S5).
+Covariate coefficient estimates did not change by greater than one standard deviation when other covariates were removed in either life stage.
 These sensitivity results indicate that estimated covariate effects on survival were quite insensitive to the absence of other hypothesized processes and suggests limited potential for strong unmodeled covariate interactions.
-To quantify the sensitivity of the model to the annual mortality assumption of M = 0.06 we also ran the model using M=0.1 and M = 0.2.
-The assumption of M = 0.06 was based on ocean mortality estimates provided by Beamish et al 2018.
-We found that population estimates and parameters where not highly sensitive to changes in annual mortality rate (Figure S4).
+To quantify the sensitivity of the model to the annual mortality assumption of M = 0.06 (Beamish et al. 2018), we also ran the model using M=0.1 and M = 0.2.
+We found that population estimates and parameters were not highly sensitive to changes in annual mortality rate (Figure S6).

 4.0 Discussion